Representing Philadelphia’s cultural district, the Parkway Council is a coalition of

 FREE ACTIVITIES ON THE PARKWAY

-The Oval XP transforms Eakins Oval into Philadelphia’s largest outdoor urban oasis with eight acres of food and beverage—including the city's largest beer garden—, a site specific mural and other art installations, music and entertainment, wellness experiences, a children's Imagination Space, a carousel and Ferris wheel, free special event programming, and more!
+The Oval XP transforms Eakins Oval into Philadelphia’s largest outdoor urban oasis with eight acres of food and beverage—including the city's largest beer garden—, a site specific mural and other art installations, music and entertainment, wellness experiences, a children's Imagination Space, a carousel and Ferris wheel, concerts and other free special event programming, and more!
 Open Wednesday through Sunday through August 21, 2022.
 Presented by Philadelphia Parks & Recreation, Welcome America, and Our People Entertainment.

 Thursday evenings through August 25, unwind and relax on the lawn of Sister Cities Park as local singer-songwriters perform amid the bustle of the Benjamin Franklin Parkway.
 Beer, wine, and Hornitos Tequila cocktails will be available at the Sister Cities Café, plus snacks and treats for the kids.
 Pack a blanket, pick a spot, and enjoy the show!
-Please note, this program is not BYOB.
+Please note,this program is not BYOB.
 Presented by Center City District.

 Visit The Galleries at Moore this summer and view the 2022 Juried Alumni Biennial, featuring more than 80 works, and SKÄL /ɧɛːl/ for Weaving, a project by artists Nathalie Wuerth and Anamaya Farthing-Kohl, featuring everyday objects found in the waste stream and incorporated into a large-scale weaving made specifically for the window gallery space.
 The galleries are free and open Monday – Saturday, 11:00 a.m. – 5:00 p.m.